 The Public Health Network Communication Group (PHN CG) is an existing group that is used to support consistent and coordinated public communications across jurisdictions during public health issues of national significance.
 The PHN CG can also be used to provide communications advice and support to the PHNC.
 During a response this group will support the SAC as required.
 The group is chaired by both a P/T and federal representative and is comprised of F/P/T communicators responsible for public health files in their respective jurisdictions.
 The PHN CG has developed a protocol11 that aims to ensure early notification, coordinated and pro-active communications and real-time evaluation between and amongst affected jurisdictions with respect to emerging public health issues.
-It is expected that when the governance structure for a coordinated F/P/T response is activated as part of this plan, the communication related response functions will be coordinated through the PHN CG for the duration of the response to enable P/T governments can align their communication strategies.
+It is expected that when the governance structure for a coordinated through the PHN CG for the duration of the response to enable P/T governments can align their communication strategies.